 Investigating Questions (Return to Contents)

 Activity Embedded Assessment: Review and grade this assignment to determine students' accuracy in correctly identifying bird flight features.

 For lower grades, provide more time for group discussions.

 "Raptor Force" a Nature Documentary preview is available at: http://www.pbs.org/wnet/nature/episodes/raptor-force/introduction/1109/.
 The full length documentary is available for purchase for $19.99: ( http://www.shopthirteen.org/product/show/29334).

-The contents of this digital library curriculum were developed under a grant from the National Science Foundation RET grants no. 0338092 and 0742871.
-However, these contents do not necessarily represent the policies of the National Science Foundation, and you should not assume endorsement by the federal government.
+The contents of this digital library curriculum were developed under National Science Foundation RET grant nos.
+0338092 and 0742871.
+However, these contents do not necessarily represent the policies of the NSF, and you should not assume endorsement by the federal government.